lucky-wolf/DW2-XL/README.md

 ### v1.18.16
 - Improved planet images a bit further so that they all have a similar feel and are a little more distinguishable at small resolutions
-- Tweaked diplomatic boost of Republic and Democracy
 - EM Beams require improved beams (was intended but missed in previous update)
 - Zero-G, Crew, Medical, and Recreation
   - Redid Zero-G Boarding assault & defense techs to be a single lineage affecting both offense and defense